Attendance & Leave of Absence

 Absences & Punctuality

 If your child is unable to attend school due to illness, or for any other reason, it is important that the school is notified on the first day of his/her absence.
 Parents/carers will be contacted if a child is absent without explanation.
 This “First Response” action is also a safeguarding strategy i.e. in the event of a child being sent to school but not arriving because of an incident on the way to school.
 NB.
 Continued failure to contact the school to report a child’s absence may result in a referral to MASH Team (Multi Agency Safeguarding Hub) or the police for a welfare check.
 Unexplained absences are recorded as ‘Unauthorised absences’ in the registers.
 Term time absence taken without authorisation may, where the criteria for doing so is met, result in prosecution proceedings, or a Fixed Penalty Notice being issued.

 Intermittent gaps in education have a detrimental effect on pupils ’attainment and ‘odd days’ off add up.
 We actively discourage late arrival as this seriously disrupts learning for all pupils in the class.
 Persistent lateness will be monitored and followed up swiftly.
-We employ a Family Support Advisor (FSA) to work with parents to reduce absenteeism and improve punctuality.
+We work with parents to reduce absenteeism and improve punctuality.

 Not every illness needs to keep your child from school.
 Use common sense when deciding whether or not your child is too ill to attend school.
 Ask yourself the following questions.